Healthcare REIT HCP to spin off troubled HCR ManorCare unit

 Skilled nursing facilities, which provide long-term care for patients who struggle with regular day-to-day activities, are vulnerable to changes in healthcare policies as they are covered under Medicare and Medicaid.

-Ventas Inc, another healthcare REIT, also separated its skilled nursing facilities last year to focus on its hospital business.
+Ventas Inc (VTR.N), another healthcare REIT, also separated its skilled nursing facilities last year to focus on its hospital business.

-Several REITs including NorthStar Realty Finance Corp , Simon Property Group Inc and Cousin Properties Inc, have spun off assets in the past couple of years in a bid to simplify their businesses.
+Several REITs including NorthStar Realty Finance Corp NRF.N, Simon Property Group Inc (SPG.N) and Cousin Properties Inc (CUZ.N), have spun off assets in the past couple of years in a bid to simplify their businesses.

 After the spinoff, HCP expects to have more than 860 properties generating an estimated annual income of about $1.4 billion, the company said on Monday.